theflowchat/eslint/README.md

-# eslint
+# ESLint

-Eslint config used in Flow.
+ESLint config used in Flow.